digital-land/standards-manual/app/rules.md

 For example, a unique id might be `10003-10927832-18389-183890` whereas a `reference` might be `CA01` for a conservation area.

-<h2 class="govuk-heading-m govuk-!-margin-top-9">A record with a document-url should also have a documentation-url</h2>
+## A record with a document-url should also have a documentation-url

 When we capture a document URL we want to know where it was published.
 We use a documentation-url to record this.